 How many people will need long-term care?

-Slightly more than half (52 percent) of individuals turning age 65 in 2019 will need long-term care, according to NAIC estimates.
+Slightly more than half (52 percent) of individuals turning age 65 will need long-term care, according to NAIC estimates.
 The average need is expected to last about two years.
 However, for 26 percent of individuals, it will last longer.
 The statistics for women in the NAIC report are more compelling.
 Nearly 58 percent will need long-term care, and 30 percent will need it for more than two years.2

 What about government support?